Rise to Success: Career Highlights of DeSean Jackson

 On March 9, 2017, DeSean Jackson signed a three-year, $33.5 million contract with the Tampa Bay Buccaneers.

-September 9, 2018: Two Touchdowns against Saints
+September 9, 2018: Two Touchdowns Against New Orleans Saints

-March 13, 2019: Traded Back to the Eagles
+March 13, 2019: Traded back to the Eagles

 December 26, 2020: Activated from Injured Reserve